-Department of Consumer and Business Services Workers' Compensation Division 503-947-7500
+Department of Consumer and Business Services Workers' Compensation Division

+503-947-7840 for general questions

+800-452-0288 for Info line

 Committee Services provides centralized, nonpartisan research and issue analysis for the Legislative Branch.
 Committee Services does not provide legal advice.
 Background Briefs are intended to give the reader a general understanding of a subject, and are based on information which is current as of the date of publication.
 Legislative, executive, and judicial actions subsequent to publication may affect the timeliness of the information.